 Co-author of Assessment Report, former Chair of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) & former Chair, Intergovernmental Panel on Climate Change (IPCC)

-Head, Chemicals and Health Branch, UNEP
+Head, Chemicals and Health Branch, UN Environment Programme

 Deputy Executive Secretary, Basel Rotterdam and Stockholm Conventions & former Deputy Secretary, IPCC

 Executive Director, Global Alliance on Health and Pollution (GAHP)

 UN Special Rapporteur on toxics and human rights

 Waste and Chemicals Focal Point, Global Affairs Section, Federal Office for the Environment, Switzerland

 Joint Head of International Chemicals, Pesticides and Hazardous Waste Hub - Environmental Quality, Department for Environment Food and Rural Affairs, United Kingdom

 Department for Environment Food and Rural Affairs, United Kingdom

 John ROBERTS (Moderator)